 Say Yes’ private college and university partners are located in 26 states and the District of Columbia, and offer the organization’s students a broad array of academic opportunities and campus experiences, from small liberal arts colleges to big research universities.

 Say Yes’ tuition benefits and other supports (which may include tutoring, after-school services, counseling and legal assistance) are available to the families of nearly 65,000 students in pre-kindergarten through grade 12 in every public school in Buffalo and Syracuse, New York, Guilford County, NC and Cleveland, OH – where Say Yes’ four city-wide programs are located.

 Public College and University Tuition Commitment

 In most Say Yes communities, graduates of the cities’ public high schools are eligible, regardless of family income, for up to 100 percent of the tuition needed to attend any public two- or four-year college or university in New York State to which they are accepted.
-The public scholarships (including additional grants to help cover part of the cost of college housing, for those living on campus) are funded by local donors – including individuals, families, foundations and businesses – in Syracuse and Buffalo.
-A similar scholarship fund being established in Guilford County, to enable eligible Say Yes Guilford Scholars to attend North Carolina public colleges and universities tuition-free, has raised more than $32 million in 2015.
+The public scholarships (including additional grants to help cover part of the cost of college housing, for those living on campus) are funded by local donors – including individuals, families, foundations and businesses.

 Private College and University Tuition Commitment